Far Rockaway is where New York deposits residents it doesn’t know what to do with.

 A Queens native, Mantlo began reading comics at an early age, and soon was drawing his own.
 In junior high school, after getting beat up by bullies, he drew a comic starring his antagonists as superheroes.
 They left him alone after that.

 He studied photography at Cooper Union, a renowned New York college for art and design, but was miserable working as a department store photographer after graduation.
 A friend helped Mantlo get a job at Marvel, where he started working in the production department.
 He caught his break when an editor, desperate for a quick story, gave a him a shot at scripting a horror comic.
 By the mid-1970s, Mantlo was plotting and scripting five or six titles a month.

-“I wanted to be a real superhero, to really fight for people,” he told his daughter, Corinna, then eight years old.
 In an industry that prized creativity, versatility and, above all, speed, Mantlo stood out.
 He specialized in jumping in when other writers missed their deadline, with an oeuvre dizzying in its variety.
 In a 20-year career, Mantlo wrote for more than 65 separate titles, in genres ranging from horror to kung fu, science fiction to mystery, and, of course, super heroes.

 Bursting with energy, Mantlo was constantly pitching ideas for new stories.
 His prose was dense and overwrought, in the tradition of Marvel icon Stan Lee, and his stories inevitably featured anguished characters and tangled plots.
 He was a natural choice to write two of Marvel’s famously tragic heroes, Spider-Man and the Hulk, but he also took on thankless assignments like writing characters licensed from toy companies, like Rom and the Micronauts, and made them come alive.